Nargesmohammadi/Dog-and-Cat-Classification-using-Transfer-learning-mobilenet-v2-/README.md

 - The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/competitions/dogs-vs-cats/rules).
 - The MobileNet-V2 model used for transfer learning is obtained from the TensorFlow Hub.

-You can see the results of the code for classifying Dog vs Cat images:
+The results of the code for classifying the Dog vs Cat images are below: